 I was born in Latvia, however most of my professional career has been in the UK.
 I’ve always had an interest in IT and design and in 2010 I started pursuing a career in web design.
 I started out as a self-taught, part time freelancer in Worcester, UK and I built several websites for small, local companies.

 Later on, in 2012, I got my first full time job as a web designer at a big UK retailer – Halfords.
 Here, I gained experience in working in a corporate environment and collaborating with other teams and people.
 Additionally, I took several in-house courses to improve my design skills.
 My next position was at a tech startup – Enigma Recovery.
 While working there for 4 years, I became more independent and led the company’s design strategy.
-I also took several courses and transitioned more into UX and UI design.
+I also took several courses and transitioned more into product design (UX/UI).
 My next position was at a medium sized software development company – Mercato Solutions where I worked as a senior web designer / UI designer for over a year.

 While working full time, I also continued freelancing part-time.
 One of my biggest ongoing clients has been a global digital marketing agency – Croud.
 I perform UX audits and produce designs for some of their biggest clients (global, household name companies).

 In 2019 I decided to commit to freelancing and contract work full-time.
-My biggest client during 2020/2021 has been a UK based software development company – CSS Europe Ltd. They develop software for the healthcare industry and I helped them improve the UI and UX of their mobile and desktop products.
+My biggest clients has been a UK based software development company – CSS Europe Ltd. They develop software for the healthcare industry and I helped them improve the UI and UX of their mobile and desktop products.
 In the spring of 2021 Google released their UX design certification programme and I was one of the first designers to complete it.

 Currently, I split my time between Latvia and the UK as I have family in both countries.
 My hobbies include keeping up with the latest design trends, IT and sports.

 I always conduct myself professionally and I believe that it is an important attribute that every designer should have.
 Professionalism includes good communication, adhering to deadlines and attention to detail to name a few.